ARM-software/ebbr/source/ebbr.rst

 Operating System or hypervisor, for an ARM embedded device, which follows the UEFI specification.

-This document references the following specification and versions:

-   UEFI 2.7
-      Published June 2017, includes the AArch64 bindings.

 This specification defines the boot and runtime services for a physical system, including services that are required for virtualization.
 It does not define a standardized abstract virtual machine view for a Guest Operating System.

-When present with in a system, this document makes additional references to the Power State Coordination Interface:

-   PSCI 1.1
-      Published April 2017.

 ****
 UEFI